masterkram/minted-directory/content/index.md

 ::centerHero
-# All Best Meditation Apps
+# All Best NuxtJs Starter Templates

-Find the best Meditation Apps.

-Leave stress behind and achieve peace internally.
+Find the the best Nuxt templates that can help you take your project from idea to built quickly.

 ::

 :search